Introduction

 Data Privacy Concerns Regardless of Consent Status

-Many customers and critics could agree that the biggest negative to using 23andMe services is their data privacy policies and sharing genetic information without needing user consent.
-The company engages in data sharing with multiple third parties, giving away customer genetic data.
+Many customers and critics agree that one of the biggest negatives of using 23andMe’s services is its data privacy policies and the sharing of genetic information.
+The company engages in data sharing with multiple third parties, which raises concerns about how customer genetic data may be used over time.

-Notably, many companies that 23andMe shares the personal information with are pharmaceutical and biotechnology companies seeking to make financial profits.
+This data-sharing practice has sparked concern among consumer advocates, particularly regarding the long-term use and storage of genome-level data.
+Notably, many of the companies that 23andMe shares personal information with are pharmaceutical and biotechnology firms seeking to develop commercial products.

 - Read More: What Is The Most Private DNA Test?